Lance Reddick: Career

-In 2014, Reddick appeared as Charon in the action-thriller film John Wick, a role he has reprised in its two sequels.
+In 2014, Reddick appeared as Charon in the action-thriller film John Wick, a role he reprised in its three sequels.
 In July 2021, it was confirmed that Reddick would reprise his role in John Wick: Chapter 4.

-He voiced the character Commander Zavala in the 2014 and 2017 video games Destiny and Destiny 2, respectively.
+He voiced the character Commander Zavala in the 2014, and 2017 video games Destiny and Destiny 2, respectively.

 Also in 2014, he started portraying Chief Irvin Irving in the Amazon Prime series Bosch.
 Comparing his three large roles as police commanders, Reddick said that Daniels, his character from The Wire, is "a cop at heart", while Broyles, his Fringe character, is "a soldier", and Irving "is the quintessential politician".

 Reddick was a spokesman in television commercials for Cree LED Bulbs.

 In 2016, Reddick was cast in the post-apocalyptic horror film The Domestics.
 The film was released on June 28, 2018.
 Reddick later starred in the 2018 horror thriller film Monster Party.
-He also voiced the character Sylens in the 2017 video game Horizon Zero Dawn and reprised his role in the sequel Horizon Forbidden West.
+He also voiced the character Sylens in the 2017 video game Horizon Zero Dawn and reprised the role in the sequel Horizon Forbidden West.
 In 2021, Reddick appeared in the film Godzilla vs. Kong.
-In 2022, Reddick portrayed Albert Wesker in the live action Resident Evil Netflix series, which was cancelled after one season.
+In 2022, Reddick portrayed Albert Wesker and his clones Al, Bert, and Alby Wesker in the live-action Resident Evil Netflix series.
+He also provided the voice of Hellboy in the video game Hellboy Web of Wyrd.
+The game was released following his death.

-He will appear posthumously as the Greek god Zeus in the upcoming series Percy Jackson and the Olympians, the Disney+ adaption of the book series of the same name, and Hellboy in the video-game, Hellboy: Web of Wyrd.
+He appeared posthumously as the Greek god Zeus in the series Percy Jackson and the Olympians, the Disney+ adaptation of the book series of the same name.
+The role of Zeus for the second season was later recast to Courtney B. Vance.

 Death

-Reddick died from natural causes at the age of 60 on March 17, 2023, at his home in Los Angeles.
-Tributes were paid by colleagues and friends, including Reddick's The Wire co-stars Wendell Pierce and Isiah Whitlock Jr., The Wire creator David Simon, and his John Wick co-stars Keanu Reeves and Ian McShane.
-Players of the games Destiny and Destiny 2 visited Reddick's character, Commander Zavala, saluting him or sitting in silence side by side.
+Reddick died suddenly on March 17, 2023, aged 60, at his home in Studio City, Los Angeles, from what the coroner deemed to be coronary artery disease and atherosclerotic heart disease.
+Tributes were paid by colleagues and friends, including Reddick's The Wire co-stars Wendell Pierce and Isiah Whitlock Jr., as well as creator David Simon.
+Reddick's John Wick co-stars Keanu Reeves and Ian McShane also paid tribute to him, as did his Horizon co-star Ashly Burch and others from the video game industry.
+Thousands of players in the games Destiny and Destiny 2 visited Reddick's character, Commander Zavala, standing vigil or using in-game emotes to salute him.

+Reddick's family asked fans to give to MOMCares, a Baltimore nonprofit supporting underserved mothers with babies in neonatal intensive care.
+The organization received $12,000 in donations the day after his death, the most it has received in a single day.